What is liver cancer?

 Macmillan Cancer Support

 Marie Curie Cancer Care

-The Trust has been donated the use of this video discussing the physiology of (insert subject matter) – it is aimed at medical students but after asking for feedback, some patients have also said they find it useful.
+The Trust has been donated the use of this video discussing the physiology of Liver Cancer – it is aimed at medical students but after asking for feedback, some patients have also said they find it useful.
 It can be quite technical, so please discuss any content that you are unsure about with your medical team.